-A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board currently has or is looking to achieve in its membership.
+A listed entity should have and disclose a board skills matrix setting out the mix of skills that the board

 The Board seeks a mix of skills suitable for the size and current operations of the company.
 A summary of the key board skills matrix is set out below.
 Further details regarding the skills and experience of each Director are included in the Directors' Report of the Company's Annual Report.